MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 * Note Backbarony Family 1 may not be related to Blackbarony family 2.

-* Note: Romanno Murray may not be related to this family.
+* Note: Romanno Murray may not be related to above family.

-Group 1 also has very few matches at y12 to any other surname and at y25 y37 and y67 to no others except each other & four family members from the Netherlands named WALDRON; WALLERON; WALDERNE- who were from Holland Amsterdam 16th Century to New Amsterdam- said to be related to Count Wallereon or Waldron 1100 circa who was in England 1130? circa and whose family were living backwards and forwards from Amsterdam Holland (Netherlands).
+Group 1 also has very few matches at y12 to any other surname and at y25 y37 and y67 to no others except each other a group of men whose ancestors were from the Netherlands named WALDRON; WALLERON; WALDERNE- from Holland Amsterdam 16th Century to New Amsterdam, said to be related to a Knight Wallereon or Waldron 1100 circa who was in England 1130? circa and whose family were living backwards and forwards from Amsterdam Holland (Netherlands).

 It is possible that there were two or three entirely different unrelated progenitors of ALL of the above Murrays who were mistakenly linked in some cases by early heraldic historians.
 Only yDNA can prove or disprove these linkages.
 Further possible links to Freskyn are certainly within the membership of Group 0 -Red- with indications being that this Group represents a cadet line of the Murrays of Tullibardine via Ochtertyre & Lintrose.
 Also the Group below 1a:2 comprises of Murrays & Sutherland men who match each other 67/6 indicating a definite relationship .
 Some of these men also match the Chief line of MacGregor: see below.

-There is also a possibility that these Murrays are possibly linked to Murray of Erlisorchard & Schillinglaw- Murray of Romanno- Murray of Cherrytrees or Murray of Traquair.
+There is also a possibility that these Murrays are possibly linked to Murray of Erlisorchard & Schillinglaw- Murray of Romanno- Murray of Cherrytrees .
 Please see this excellent Website if you believe that you may be related to the Peeblesshire branch of this family.
 HERE

 Research Findings Group 1a:2 >>>>

 This group appears in part to match Chiefs of Clan Gregor- or MacGregor men in general.
 These Murrays also appear to match a Sutherland member.
-Clan MacGregor was subject to a bann on use of their name in Scotland throughout 1650-1750 circa and many changed their name to Murray.
-We are yet to discover if this branch of Murrays may also be related to Freskyn via the Sutherland member in this Group.
-This group is very interesting given their many links between Sutherlands, Campbells and MacGregors.
-Given that the MacGregor surname was banned (proscribed) during the 1600's , many of the members of this huge clan adopted the surname of Murray.
+Clan MacGregor was subject to a ban on use of their name in Scotland throughout 1650-1750 circa by Royal decree and many changed their name to Murray.
+We are yet to discover if this branch of Murrays may also be related to Freskyn via the Sutherland member in this Group who are very interesting given their many links between Sutherlands, Campbells and MacGregors.
+The MacGregor surname was banned (proscribed) during the 1600's ,necessitating many of the members of this huge clan to adopt the surname of Murray.
 They also adopted surnames such as Campbell & also Sutherland, and most other highland names.
-Some members reverted to their MacGregor surname once the bann was listed in much later years, however many did not, and it is these surname holders who are currently seeking their roots.
+Some members reverted to their MacGregor surname once the ban was lifted in later years, however many did not, and it is these surname holders who are currently seeking their roots.